Loading NuWatt Energy...

 Estimates based on average 2026 TX solar pricing, 5.3 peak sun hours/day, 0.5%/year panel degradation, 3%/year electricity rate increase, and TX property tax exemption (Tax Code §11.27).
 Actual costs vary by installer, roof condition, and system configuration.
 Section 25D residential ITC expired Dec 31, 2025 — $0 federal tax credit for cash/loan purchases.

 The calculator reflects $0 federal tax credit for cash and loan purchases.
 Section 25D expired December 31, 2025.
-Programs like Propel Solar use a third-party owner to claim the 30% commercial ITC (Section 48/48E) for projects beginning construction before July 4, 2026.
+Programs like Propel Solar use a third-party owner to claim the 30% commercial ITC (Section 48E) for projects beginning construction before July 4, 2026.

-Propel Solar gives Fort Worth homeowners $0 down solar with a fixed payment and full ownership by year 5 — ideal for Tarrant County families who want to avoid the $22,500 upfront cost.
+Propel Solar gives Fort Worth homeowners $0 down solar with a fixed payment and full ownership by year 5 — using the Section 48E commercial ITC that individual homeowners cannot access since 25D expired.

-A third-party financing company owns your system and captures the 30% Section 48 commercial ITC — savings that homeowners cannot access since 25D expired.
+A third-party financing company owns your system and captures the 30% Section 48E commercial ITC — savings that homeowners cannot access since 25D expired.
 That tax benefit funds your $0 upfront cost.

 Full ownership transfers to you after approximately 5 years at no additional cost.
-Silfab 440W American-made panels with free maintenance during the financing period.
+Silfab 440W American-made panels (FEOC-qualified) with free maintenance during the financing period.
 You own the panels for the remaining 20+ years of their lifespan.

-For Fort Worth homeowners who do not have $22,500 in cash, Propel Solar provides immediate savings with zero upfront risk.
+For Fort Worth homeowners who do not have $27,000 in cash, Propel Solar provides immediate savings with zero upfront risk.
 The third-party owner handles maintenance, monitoring, and warranty claims during the financing period.
 Combined with TarrantCounty's property tax exemption, Propel delivers strong value in Oncor territory.
+Deadline: Section 48E requires construction to begin before July 4, 2026.

 Read guideComplete guide to REP buyback rates including TXU retail-match details.